Medical Forms

 Religious exemption:

 If the administration of immunizing agents is against your religious tenets or practices, you may complete the religious exemption.
-Signing this affidavit, you understand, that in the case of an outbreak, potential epidemic, or epidemic of a vaccine-preventable disease at Marymount University, the State or County Commissioner may require you to be excluded from the university and associated events for your own protection until the risk has passed.
+Signing this affidavit, you understand, that in the occurrence of an outbreak, potential epidemic or epidemic of a vaccine-preventable disease, the State Health Commissioner or University President may order your exclusion from school, for the community’s protection, until the danger has passed.

 Medical exemption: